matthew-oleary02/AnnexMachinesYoloHolo/README.md

 # AnnexMachinesYoloHolo
-Modified YoloHolo that detects engineering machines for educational purposed
+Modified YoloHolo that detects engineering machines for educational purposes